jconorgrogan/Informational-Constructivism/README.md

 ## Preamble: The Primacy of Information and Contrast

 There are several rival blueprints for what the universe is and why it exists.
 Quantum mechanics, general relativity, and string theory each offer a different ontology, yet they converge on one premise: **information** sits at the root of every description.
 No matter how the theories differ, all agree that something is being distinguished from something else.
+This points towards information processing as a fundamental aspect of reality.

-If every road points to information, the deeper question becomes, where does information come from in the first place?
-Why should there be any distinction at all, any structure, any state that differs from another?
+But can we go deeper?
+Where does information, or the capacity for distinction, come from in the first place?
+Why should there be *any* distinction at all, any structure, any state that differs from another?
+Why is there something rather than nothing?
+[Further discussion: https://github.com/jconorgrogan/Why-there-is-something-and-not-nothing]

-## F0: The Starting Point - Registered Distinction & Felt Contrast

-The most primitive ground any conscious communicator can confirm is the fact of feeling or presence.
-[This subjective observation serves as the experiential correlate of the minimal operational axiom.]
-Operationally, the most primitive informational event we can posit consists of two components:
+Informational Constructivism (IC) proposes that the most primitive *operational* event necessary for any structure or process is **Registered Contrast**.
+This minimal axiom, **F0**, consists of two inseparable components:
-*   **D0 (Distinction Event):** Something is distinguishable from something else.
+*   **D0 (Distinction Event):** Something is distinguishable from something else (a potential difference exists).
-*   **R0 (Registration):** Some subsystem registers D0 as a state change (an echo, a memory bit flip, however minimal).
+*   **R0 (Registration):** Some subsystem registers this distinction as a state change (an echo, a memory bit flip, however minimal).

-Without D0, nothing happens.
-Without R0, the distinction has no informational consequence, no record, and thus cannot be part of any structure or communicable experience.
-We therefore define the minimal operational axiom **F0** as the occurrence of **D0 + R0: Registered Contrast**.
+Without D0, there is no difference to register.
+Without R0, any potential distinction has no informational consequence, leaves no trace, and cannot participate in any causal or computational process.
+F0 = D0 + R0 is thus the minimal requirement for "something happening" in an informational sense.

+[From a phenomenological perspective, within sufficiently complex systems like evolved observers, the ongoing processing of such fundamental registered contrasts may correspond to the basic subjective experience of **feeling** or **presence** – the raw fact that *something* is being experienced, distinct from nothingness.
+This provides an experiential anchor, but the operational F0=D0+R0 is the formal starting point.]

-Even a single F0 (D0+R0) event implies latent "texture," not as an extra assumption, but because the set of possible simpler descriptions (programs) that could account for that registration has unbounded complexity.
-[See **Box 0b / TODO:** Formal lemma: For any registered bit-string x the set {p: U(p)=x} has unbounded description length, cf. Levin's coding theorem].
+Even a single F0 event implies latent "texture".
+This isn't an extra assumption, but a consequence of information theory: the set of possible simpler descriptions (programs) that could account for even one registered bit (`{p: U(p)=x}`) has unbounded complexity [See **Box 0b / TODO:** Formal lemma: Kolmogorov structure function / Levin's coding theorem application].
 This potential complexity exists in the universal prior, providing a reservoir that later compression stages can exploit.

+From F0 alone, a surprising chain of consequences follows via information compression under resource constraints (the SUR dynamic, detailed below): Registered contrast (F0) implies limitation (T2), limitation forces compression (T3), compression yields memory, prediction, time, identity, and eventually the structured physical world we observe (T4-T24).

+Alternatively, consider the negation: Everything I started from is wrong; you do not permit me any axioms, and we therefore assume F0 is false – a uniform void (S₀) with absolutely no distinction (T25).
+As argued formally (Box 0), the very act of representing or processing this "void" state within *any* system capable of holding state necessitates introducing a minimal contrast (via `Δ_gen`), making the void inherently unstable from an internal perspective.

+Therefore, IC develops two converging paths driven by the same underlying logic of information compression (SUR):
+1.  **The Generative Path:** Starting from F0, SUR builds complexity and structure, eventually leading to observers capable of experiencing F0.
+2.  **The Collapse Path:** Starting from the hypothetical void (T25/S₀), the instability forces the emergence of F0, initiating the generative path.

+The framework below formalizes this self-consistent loop, where the existence of contrast necessitates structure, and the attempt to enforce absolute lack of contrast ironically generates it.

 ## The Counterpoint: The Instability of the Void (T25 / S₀)

-Alternatively, consider the negation: assume F0 is false, that reality is a uniform void with no distinction.
+Let's say that you disagree with my entire premise.
+Consider the negation: assume F0 is false, that the most basic reality is a uniform void with no distinction.
 As formalized below (Box 0), the very act of encoding, describing, or proving this void within a system capable of representation introduces contrast (via the minimal distinction-creating operation, `Δ_gen`), making the void state (S₀) inherently unstable or unreachable *within* the system.

 **(Box 0: Pre-distinction state and the Genesis lemma)**
 > **Definition S₀**